What is data science?

 |Tasks and duties||

 A data scientist leads research projects to extract valuable information from big data and is skilled in technology, mathematics, business, and communications.
-Organisations use this information to make better decisions, solve complex problems, and improve their operations.
+Organizations use this information to make better decisions, solve complex problems, and improve their operations.
 By revealing actionable insights hidden in large datasets, a data scientist can significantly improve his or her company's ability to achieve its goals.
 That's why data scientists are in high demand and even considered "rock stars" in the business world.

 Data science is the scientific study of data to gain knowledge.
 This field combines multiple disciplines to extract knowledge from massive datasets for the purpose of making informed decisions and predictions.

 Data scientists lead research projects to extract valuable information and actionable insights from big data.
-This includes defining the problem to be solved, writing queries to pull the right data from databases, cleaning and sorting the data, building and training machine learning models, and using data visualisation techniques to effectively communication the findings to stakeholders.
+This includes defining the problem to be solved, writing queries to pull the right data from databases, cleaning and sorting the data, building and training machine learning models, and using data visualization techniques to effectively communication the findings to stakeholders.

 Although data science documentation varies by project and industry, it generally includes project plans, user stories, model documentation, and supporting systems documentation such as user guides.